pvillega/playground/README.md

 - Rustup : the installation manager, allows you to update rust versions in your computer
 - Rustc: the compiler for Rust
 - Cargo: the package manager.
-See https://doc.rust-lang.org/cargo/ for more information
+See [the Cargo book](https://doc.rust-lang.org/cargo/) for more information

 Cargo allows you to install additional tooling, the following is recommended: